Custodial and Detention Services

 Parc Supporting Families’ (PSF) aims to support and develop innovative ways that healthy family ties can be established, maintained and enhanced whilst a family member is serving a sentence at HMP Parc.

-- Family intervention unit - a 62 bed living unit where the entire focus of the environment is upon repairing, enhancing and taking responsibility for relationships, parenting and family.
+- Family Intervention Unit - a 60 bed living unit where the entire focus of the environment is upon repairing, enhancing and taking responsibility for relationships, parenting and family.

-- Invisible Walls Wales – interventions and support for prisoners and their families via Family Intervention workers based in the prison and practitioners based in the community.
+- Invisible Walls Wales – Interventions and support for prisoners and their families via Family Intervention Mentors working across prison and community for a year before and a year after release.

-- Family centred visits – activities for children and families maximise the engagement between the prisoner and their family on these visits, with the opportunity to have family photographs taken.
+- Family centred visits – Opportunity for children and families maximise the engagement between the prisoner and their family on these visits in a more relaxed setting, often involving special activities and interventions.

-- Children and family friendly visiting – play areas in both the visits hall and visitor reception area, push chairs and baby changing facilities, helpful and sensitive staff.
+- Children and family friendly visiting – play areas in both visits halls, push chairs, baby changing and breastfeeding facilities, helpful and sensitive staff.